Blueion76/FCAUconnect-HA/README.md

 ## What will NEVER work? ❌

-- Things the fiat api does not support.
+- Things the FCA api does not support.
 Like real time tracking or adjusting the music volume.
-Maybe they add some new features in the future.

 ## How to install 🛠️